 Gum recession, for example, begins so gradually that it can be hard for the untrained eye to pick up on.
 Regular trips to the dentist allow your progress to be tracked and monitored, catching problems in their early stages — when you have the most treatment options available to you.

 If you avoid the dentist because of cost, perhaps consider searching for dental schools in your area.
-These institutions provide discounted or free dental treatments by students, all safely monitored by licensed dentists.
+These institutions provide discounted or free dental treatments by students, all monitored by licensed dentists.

 Consistently wearing your retainers after orthodontic treatment is critical.
 Your overnight retainers will help your teeth keep their new, properly aligned positions, preventing old issues of misalignment from returning.